decentstates/net-perspective/net-perspective.org/faq.md

 Lobste.rs uses an invitation system to participate in discussion, this is used for moderation purposes, and the whole tree is public: https://lobste.rs/users

-Net Perspective is decentralised, it is about pieces of a graph instead of a single tree, and we each put together those pieces to form separate perspectives.
+net-perspective is decentralised, it is about pieces of a graph instead of a single tree, and we each put together those pieces to form separate perspectives.
 Further, there is no general trust, there is only trust under a specific context.
-Under Net Perspective, your data is also transportable.
+Under net-perspective, your data is also transportable.

 ## Is this crytpo(coin) related?